hyperform/postcss-hyperform/README.md

     postcss([ require('postcss-hyperform') ])

+or on the command-line:

+    $ postcss --use postcss-hyperform < input.css > output.css

 This will transform this perfectly standards-conform code (that is, unfortunately, not fully supported by any browser as of 2016)